 - Is fun for students

-- Is good for students who learn about sportsmanship and value of winning and losing
+- Is good for students who learn about sportsmanship and the value of winning and losing

-- Teaches students to understand responsibility and committment
+- Teaches students to understand responsibility and commitment

 - Increases your level to school cheerleader, coach, moderator, team leader